-Our Post received its charter from the American Legion in 1956.
+We received our charter from the American Legion in 1956.
 We are a part of the World's largest Veteran's organization.
 We want to give you the opportunity to join us and stay in touch with our membership.
-Our Legionnaires, Ladies Auxiliary, Sons of the Legion and the American Legion Riders together form what we call Our Legion Family!
+Our Legionnaires, Ladies Auxiliary, Sons of the Legion and the Legion Riders together form what we call our Legion Family!

 Who We Are

 The American Legion was chartered by Congress in 1919 as a patriotic, mutual-help, war-time veterans organization.
 A community-service organization which now numbers nearly 3 million members -- men and women -- in nearly 15,000 American Legion Posts worldwide.
-These Posts are organized into 55 Departments -- one each for the 50 states, the District of Columbia, Puerto Rico, France, Mexico, and the Philippines.
+These Posts are organized into 55 Departments -- one for each of the 50 states, the District of Columbia, Puerto Rico, France, Mexico, and the Philipines.

 The American Legion's national headquarters is in Indianapolis, Indiana, with additional offices in Washington, DC.
-In addition to thousands of volunteers serving in leadership and program implementation capacities in local communities to the Legion's standing national commissions and committees, the national organization has a regular full-time staff of about 300 employees.
+In addition to thousands of volunteers serving in leadership and program implementation capacities in local communities to the Legion's standing national commissions and committees, the national organization has a full time staff of about 300 employees.